 The common name 'Badge Huntsman' comes from the distinctive, often brightly coloured badge or shield on the underside of the abdomen.

-Badge huntsman spiders are large, long-legged spiders.
+Badge Huntsman Spiders are large, long-legged spiders.
 They are usually fawn or grey on top, with distinctive colour combinations of black, white, orange or yellow under the abdomen (the 'badge') and colour bands on the underside of the front legs.
 Most huntsman spiders have flattened bodies adapted for living in narrow spaces under loose bark or rock crevices.
-This is aided by their legs which, instead of bending vertically in relation to the body, have the joints twisted so that they spread out forwards and laterally in crab-like fashion ('giant crab spiders').
-Badge Huntsman spiders (Neosparassus) have less flattened bodies.
+This is aided by their legs which, instead of bending vertically in relation to the body, have the joints twisted so that they spread out forwards and laterally in crab-like fashion ('giant crab spiders' is another common name for the family).
+Badge Huntsman Spiders (Neosparassus) have less flattened bodies than most other huntsmans.

 Badge Huntsman Spiders, like other huntsmans are found living under loose bark on trees, in crevices on rock walls and in logs, under rocks and slabs of bark on the ground, and on foliage.
 Some Badge Huntsman Spiders in woodlands are burrow builders, with and without trapdoors.